netd-tud/odns-api-full-stack/README.md

 ### Production Use
 By default, nginx is configured to run locally and is accessible via localhost/127.0.0.1.
-To change that edit the `docker-comose.yml` and change the mounted volume from
+To change that, edit the `docker-compose.yml` and change the mounted volume of the nginx_web service from

 `./nginx/odnsapi.dev.conf:`